Data-driven Identification of Attractors Using Machine Learning: Data-Driven Identification of Attracting Neighborhoods

 In this section we describe the initialization and training procedure for the neural network $F_\theta$, which is trained to approximate the labeling function $F$.
 The values of the training hyperparameters are reported in Section~\ref{sec:net_params}.
 We typically use a testing dataset with size equal to the size of the training dataset.
 For systems where producing balanced data is more expensive, we use a testing to training data ratio of $1:4$.

 In order to ensure that data sparsity does not affect the results, we create conservatively large training datasets $\cI$.
 In cases where the sampling procedure produces unbalanced data, oversampling of the least witnessed class is used as the primary technique to produce balanced training data.
-This technique is insufficient for the ellipsoidal bistable system in four and five dimensions described in Section~\ref{sec:periodic_orbits} due to the decay of the volume of the ellipsoidal attracting neighborhood compared to the volume of the considered domain $X$ as dimension increases.
-To avoid the lengthy simulations of the orbits we exploit the knowledge of the attracting neighborhoods.
+We note that this procedure is solely based on the labeling produced by the clustering algorithm and does not require any knowledge of the attracting blocks.
+For the ellipsoidal bistable system in four and five dimensions this method requires a fair amount of computation.
+We use these systems only to investigate the sizes of the grids, thus we decided to avoid the lengthy simulations of the orbits and exploit the knowledge of the attracting neighborhoods instead.
 We non-uniformly sample the domain $X$ and determine to which attracting neighborhood points belong without integrating.
-The ratio of the points outside and inside the ellipsoid ($70:30$ in four dimensions and $86:14$ in five dimensions) is determined from preliminary experiments.
+The ratio of the points outside and inside the ellipsoid ($70:30$ in four dimensions and $86:14$ in five dimensions) was determined from preliminary experiments.

+We did not carry out a systematic study of balancing necessary to discover all the attractors in our systems.
+First of all there might be an infinite number of attractors, and even in the finite case we suppose that required balancing will be problem dependent.
+So, we do not expect that analysis of our simple examples would provide any general results or heuristics.
+However, even if we miss an attractor, we still produce a valid finite lattice of attractors $\sA$ as guaranteed by Theorem~\ref{thm:fundamental}.

 To study the performance of our method, we create $100$ different realizations of $F_\theta$ for each system.
 The initial weights of each realization depend on the size of the domain $X = \prod_{i = 1}^d [a_i, b_i]$ and the number of nodes $p =qd$.
 We recall that we split the nodes into $d$ groups, and the $q$ nodes in each group correspond to $2q$ parallel hyperplanes in $\R^d$.
 We always choose the initial weights in such a way that the hyperplanes in the $i$-th group are perpendicular to the $i$-th standard basis vector $e_i$.
 To be more precise the rows of the matrix $A$ corresponding to the $i$-th group of nodes are set equal to the transpose of $e_i$.
 Only the weights corresponding to the hyperplane offsets are chosen randomly.
 We want these hyperplanes to be initially spread along the domain $X$, so for the $i$-th group we sample the offsets randomly according to the uniform distribution on $(a_i, b_i)$.